AphraChen/Reproduction-of-Mining-and-Local-Corruption-in-Africa-/README.md

 (f) Description of the geocoding procedure (Geocoding.pdf)

-(g) Description of the construction of the nighttime lights data (Creation of light dataset.pdf)
+(g) Description of the construction of the night-time lights data (Creation of light dataset.pdf)

 (h) Statetement on restricted data from Afrobarometer (Statement Afrobarometer.docx)